 Dr. Tims has more than 40 years of experience in the herbal product field as a clinical herbalist, teacher at undergraduate and graduate levels, researcher on the chemical ecology of medicinal plants and product development of wellness products, as well as leadership in national herbal product organizations.

-Dr. Bhodi Tims is program manager of Herbal Product Design and Manufacture MS and the Cannabis Science Certificate programs, as well as directing the Botanical Pharmacognosy Lab at Maryland University of Integrative Health (MUIH).
+Dr. Bhodi Tims is program director of Herbal Product Design and Manufacture and the Cannabis Science Certificate programs, as well as directing the Botanical Pharmacognosy Lab at Maryland University of Integrative Health (MUIH).
 He has broad herbal research experience in product and formulary development, clinical application, analytical method development, and the chemical ecology of medicinal plants.

 His current research interests focus on: